bnb/awesome-hyper/README.md

 * [hypernasa](https://www.npmjs.com/package/hypernasa) - A theme which replaces the terminal background with NASA's Picture of the Day.
 * [hyperpanic](https://www.npmjs.com/package/hyperpanic) - Dark - A very pretty theme close to the Panic theme's colors.
 Dark blue background with very bright highlight colors.
 * [hyperpunk](https://www.npmjs.com/package/hyperpunk) - Hyper extension to make your terminal look Cyberpunk / Sci-fi.
-* [hyperatompunk](https://www.npmjs.com/package/hyperatompunk) - Hyper extension to make your terminal look like a CRT in Fallout.
 * [hyperseti](https://www.npmjs.com/package/hyperseti) - Dark - It's a theme based on [Seti](https://github.com/jesseweed/seti-ui), a subtle dark colored UI theme for Atom.
 * [hypersolar-dark](https://www.npmjs.com/package/hypersolar-dark) - A dark theme based loosely on Solarized Dark, with a fix for the usual solarized dark colours with blacks that actually show up in your terminal!
 * [hyperterm-adventurous](https://www.npmjs.com/package/hyperterm-adventurous) - An adventure time inspired theme based on the Adventurous Atom theme.